KonstantinosAng/PyKinect2-PyQtGraph-PointClouds/README.md

 x, y, z

 It can also be used to view .ply or .pcd point cloud files.
 Instructions on how to use the main file are written in the **Instructions** chapter.
-In addition, there are 2 windows with opencv track bars that can be used to dynamically change the color and the size of the points in the point cloud.
+In addition, there is a window with opencv track bars that can be used to dynamically change the color and the size of the points in the point cloud and the input flags.

 ## Requirements
 Install all requirements using the following command:
 ```